MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 ## Chapter 9 - Create the DataFromAnalytics class

-You will now need to create the **DataFromAnalytics** script, which is responsible for:
+You'll now need to create the **DataFromAnalytics** script, which is responsible for:

 - Fetching analytics data about which object has been approached by the camera the most.
 - Using the *Service Keys*, that allow communication with your Azure Application Insights Service instance.